Section 1. Purpose and findings.

 Existing laws prohibiting cannabis and paraphernalia need to be revised to remove penalties for the conduct that was made legal.
 At a minimum, the following should be included in the chapter with criminal penalties for drug offenses:

-The possession, cultivation, harvest, display, distribution, packaging, processing, purchase, transportation, transfer, delivery, sale, storage, and consumption of cannabis as provided for in [section 2 to 30 of this bill] shall not constitute a violation of this chapter.
+The possession, manufacture, harvest, display, distribution, packaging, processing, purchase, transportation, transfer, delivery, sale, storage, and consumption of cannabis as authorized by [Section 2 to 33 of this bill] shall not constitute a violation of this chapter.

 For example: